Article updated Oct 25th, 2012: refreshed commentary on Github’s installation process in response to comments made by Christian Johansen.

 So, finally, with GitHub we appear to have settled on the best Git hosting solution for us.
 It seems you really do get what you pay for.

-If you want to know more about the way we work at Box UK, be sure to check out the Web and Mobile Development section of our site - and be sure to sign up to our mailing list to make sure you don't miss out on future insight and updates.
+If you want to know more about the way we work at Box UK, be sure to check out the Web and Mobile Development section of our site.